Sobre las olas

-The waltz "Sobre las olas" ("Over the Waves") is the best-known work of Mexican composer Juventino Rosas (1868–1894).
+The waltz "Sobre las olas" ("Over the Waves") is the best-known work of Mexican composer Juventino Rosas (1868–1894), who first published it in 1888.
 It "remains one of the most famous Latin American pieces worldwide", according to the "Latin America" article in The Oxford Companion to Music.

-It was first published by Rosas in 1888.
 It remains popular as a classic waltz, and has also found its way into New Orleans Jazz and Tejano music.